anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Instance images are downloaded and stored locally; they can be downloaded even prior to use.

-If the edge site doesn't contain storage then the images would need to be cached from the central site.
-Two ptions exist:
+If the edge site doesn't contain storage, then the images would need to be cached from the central site.
+Two options exist:

 - The instance images would be downloaded and cached in the Nova cache on first use; they will then be available for